glamsystems/jupiter-vote-service/README.md

 Automates the task for a Jupiter DAO representative to vote on-behalf of their constituents.

+If a GLAM is observed to cast their own vote the service will NOT override the users vote for that proposal.

 ## Compile & Run

 ### GitHub Access Token